SUEPPhysics/SUEPCoffea_dask/README.md

 However, some sites have certain restrictions for various reasons, in particular Condor @CERN and @FNAL.

 ### Condor@FNAL (CMSLPC)
+The fastjet package is already included in the relevant singularity image and it's not required to install it in the local environment

 Follow setup instructions at https://github.com/CoffeaTeam/lpcjobqueue.
 After starting the singularity container run with
 ```bash